 Writing for emotion.

 Twitter is arguably the easiest platform to build an audience on.
+And that's why we're going to teach you how to make viral content there specifically.

-All because of the "retweet" button.
+It's all because of the "retweet" button.

 Every time someone retweets your content, you're accessing a new audience of readers that can retweet you again.